Welcome to Girl Friday Genealogy!

 Interviews with our family’s oldest relatives brought forth long-buried secrets that it was indeed gangsters and not mere “business rivals” who orchestrated the killing, which took place because Joseph Zampogna refused to pay protection money for his construction business.
 We could also now link other well-known pieces of family lore to this event, giving us a better understanding of the motivation and experiences of other relatives who were impacted by the death.
 For example, my late grandfather (Joseph’s brother) always refused to go anywhere on the 4th of July.
 Now we know why.

 I couldn’t wait to find out more about my ancestors and the times in which they lived.
 This curiosity led me to pursue the past with a passion, and I’m eager to help others explore their own hidden histories.
-My qualifications: I hold a B.A. in History, a Masters in Library Science, as well as memberships with the Association of Professional Genealogists, the National Genealogical Society and the Daughters of the American Revolution.
+My qualifications: I hold a B.A. in History, a Masters in Library Science, as well as memberships with the American Library Association (ALA), the Association of Professional Genealogists (APG), the National Genealogical Society (NPG) and the Daughters of the American Revolution (DAR).

 As a librarian, I enjoy researching a wide variety of subjects and launched Girl Friday Genealogy to help others discover new facts about their own history.
 If you’re interested in tracing your family’s backstory, please see my list of client services and submit a request for a free estimate.